 A student must submit a mini-dissertation, which deals with the particular field of specialization.

 A mini-dissertation is based on a research project or related research projects (which need not be original), planned and written down by the student within the theme of the chosen specialization.
 (Assistance with statistical processing, applied specialised procedures, etc. is allowed, but must be acknowledged.)
 The student may use appropriate research done previously, to add to the writing of the mini-dissertation.

 Earlier, related publications by the student may be bound with the mini-dissertation, but may not substitute the complete text of the mini-dissertation.
 Publications that are submitted, must be rounded off by means of an extensive introduction, materials, and information concerning methods and a discussion of the results.
 The mini-dissertation will be evaluated by an external examiner, who may not necessarily attend the final examination.

 The average of the separate marks awarded by all the examiners, constitutes the final mark for the mini-dissertation.
 The minimum pass mark is 50%.
-A student who has failed may be permitted by the Dean, on the recommendation of the head of department concerned, to submit an amended mini-dissertation for final adjudication.
+A student who has failed may be permitted by the Dean, on the recommendation of the relevant head of department, to submit an amended mini-dissertation for final adjudication.

-  In order to obtain the degree with distinction, a minimum final mark of 75% is required for the field of specialization and the mini-dissertation.
+In order to obtain the degree with distinction, a minimum final mark of 75% is required for the field of specialisation and the mini-dissertation.

 Minimum credits: 1

 A web-based introductory module in research methodology that includes planning and undertaking a research project or clinical trial, collecting and analysing data, scientific writing, and enabling preparation and presenting of a research protocol.

 Advanced theoretical, practical and experiential training in clinical and industrial pharmacology.